-Debra Richardson, Deputy General Manager

-Defense Nuclear Facilities Safety Board

-625 Indiana Avenue, NW, Suite 700

-Washington, DC 20004-2901
+Debra Richardson, Deputy General Manager Defense Nuclear Facilities Safety Board 625 Indiana Avenue, NW, Suite 700 Washington, DC 20004-2901

-Regarding the design and management for the construction of the Uranium Production Facility at the Y-12 Oakridge, TN complex:
+Dear Debra Richardson:

+We endorse the following comments which have been researched over many years by Ralph Hutchison, who is Coordinator for Oak Ridge Environmental Peace Alliance.
+We trust his knowledge of the whole process of how National Nuclear Security Administration (NNSA) has been developing and pushing for the new Uranium Processing Facility (UPF) at Y-12 National Security Complex in Oak Ridge, Tennessee.

+"We want to encourage the DNFSB to continue aggressive oversight; we want to provide them with public support as they push NNSA to do the right thing safety-wise.
+The work of NNSA calls into question the rush-to-build and undermines the case before Congress that NNSA is ready (and should be given \$340 million) to begin construction.

-Thank you for your work overseeing the plans and design of the UPF.
+- Thank you for your work overseeing the plans and design of the UPF.
 The public depends on you to be the safety experts and to provide badly needed accountability.
-We have no confidence in NNSA's capacity to put safety first-the rush to build the UPF seems to be pushing everything else, including safety, to the margins.

-Thank you for the chance to address these issues; we think safety is a critical issue, and NNSA has provided little information and no opportunity for a public conversation about their plans.

-Your concerns about the relaxation of criticality safety standards are very important.
+We have no confidence in NNSA's capacity to put safety first-the rush to build the UPF seems to be pushing everything else, including safety, to the margins. - Thank you for the chance to address these issues; we think safety is a critical issue, and NNSA has provided little information and no opportunity for a public conversation about their plans. - Your concerns about the relaxation of criticality safety standards are very important.
 We wonder if the decision to relax standards doesn't raise a larger question about NNSA's management competence.
 We believe any nuclear facility built in Oak Ridge must embrace a "maximum safety" standard rather than cut corners.
-With the skyrocketing cost estimates for the UPF, it seems they have money for everything but safety-and in the end, safety is the one thing we should be doubling down on.

-The NNSA decision to skip the Preliminary Safety Design Report is profoundly important, and we are grateful that you have called them to account for it.
-We wonder, too, how much extra money is being spent on retroactively trying to prepare and implement the Preliminary Safety Design Report.

-The General Accounting Office has done a good job documenting the timeline problems with pushing design and construction so fast that unproven technologies are being incorporated into the design in violation of industry best practices.
+With the skyrocketing cost estimates for the UPF, it seems they have money for everything but safety-and in the end, safety is the one thing we should be doubling down on. - The NNSA decision to skip the Preliminary Safety Design Report is profoundly important, and we are grateful that you have called them to account for it.
+We wonder, too, how much extra money is being spent on retroactively trying to prepare and implement the Preliminary Safety Design Report. - The General Accounting Office has done a good job documenting the timeline problems with pushing design and construction so fast that unproven technologies are being incorporated into the design in violation of industry best practices.
 Obviously this raises safety concerns as well.
 We hope DNFSB will use its powers of persuasion to call for thing to slow down (rather than accelerate) until common sense is also incorporated into the planning process for the UPF.